RetroPilot/LibreDrive/README.md

 **MOST IMPORTANTLY:**

-When your issue is completed, it shouldn't be closed until you update the documentation in docs/
+When your issue is completed, it shouldn't be closed until you update the documentation in appropriate directory

 If you do not want to write documentation, ping @amzoo and he will assist